 Caretaking jobs for RVers are nothing new, these positions have been around for decades.
-But thanks to the Coronavirus pandemic, more people than ever are in hot pursuit of caretaking as a seasonal job opportunity.
+But thanks to the continued surge in RVing popularity, more people than ever are in hot pursuit of caretaking as a seasonal job opportunity.

 As full-time RVers my husband and I have held down a variety of seasonal jobs to make money on the road.
 We’ve done organic farm workamping to animal rescue volunteering, ranch work to office work.
 Over 14 years we have explored different ways to earn a few bucks and save money on rent.
 One of our favorite arrangements was property caretaking in Southern Arizona.
 The absentee owners needed someone to look after the property during winter and do minor maintenance.
 In exchange we got free rent, relatively warm weather and desert solitude.